-- f.)
-Bike shoes, glasses, helmet, and other bike equipment can be placed on the bike in Transition 1; - g.)
-Athletes must not impede the progress of other athletes in the transition area; - h.)
-Athletes must not interfere with another athlete's equipment in the transition area; - i.)
+- e.)
+Bike shoes, glasses, helmet, and other bike equipment can be placed on the bike in Transition 1; - f.)
+Athletes must not impede the progress of other athletes in the transition area.
+Interference that prevents another athlete to continuing in the competition will result in disqualification.
+Misplaced equipment can be moved by the athlete affected; - g.)
 Cycling is not permitted inside the transition area, except during the cycling segment.
-Mount and dismount lines are part of the transition area; - j.)
-Athletes must mount their bicycles after the mount line by having one complete foot contact with the ground after the mount line. - k.)
-Athletes who cycle out of transition rather than mounting at the mount line will be disqualified. - I.) Athletes must dismount their bicycles before the dismount line by having one complete foot contact with the ground before the dismount line. - m.)
-Athletes who make no attempt to dismount at the Dismount line causing them to cycle in Transition will be disqualified. - n.)
-While in the transition area (before the mount line and after the dismount line) the bike can be pushed only by the athlete's hands. - o.)
-If during the mount or dismount manoeuvre, the athlete loses their shoe(s) or other equipment, they will be collected by the Technical Officials and no penalty will be applied. - p.)
-Nudity or indecent exposure is forbidden; - q.)
-Athletes cannot stop in the flow zones of the transition area; - r.)
+Mount and dismount lines are part of the transition area; - h.)
+Athletes must mount their bicycles after the mount line by having one complete foot contact with the ground after the mount line; - i.)
+Athletes who cycle out of transition rather than mounting at the mount line will be disqualified; - j.)
+Athletes must dismount their bicycles before the dismount line by having one complete foot contact with the ground before the dismount line; - k.)
+Athletes who make no attempt to dismount at the Dismount line causing them to cycle in Transition will be disqualified; - I.) While in the transition area (before the mount line and after the dismount line) the bike can be pushed only by the athlete's hands; - m.)
+If during the mount or dismount manoeuvre, the athlete loses their shoe(s) or other equipment, they will be collected by the Technical Officials and no penalty will be applied; - n.)
+Nudity or indecent exposure is forbidden; - o.)
+Athletes cannot stop in the flow zones of the transition area; - p.)
+Wetsuits can only be removed in a designated area or at the transition spot; - q.)
 Marking positions in the transition area is forbidden.
-Marks, towels and objects used for marking purposes will be removed and the athletes will not be notified; - s.)
-All athletes must have their helmet securely fastened and cannot touch the locking mechanism of the helmet from the time they remove their bike from the rack before the start of the bike segment until after they have placed their bike on the rack and let go after the finish of the bike segment. - t.)
+Marks, towels and objects used for marking purposes will be removed and the athletes will not be notified; - r.)
+All athletes must have their helmet securely fastened and cannot lock or unlock touch the locking mechanism of the helmet from the time they remove their bike from the rack before the start of the bike segment until after they have placed their bike on the rack and let go after the finish of the bike segment; - s.)
 The helmet strap must remain unfastened in the transition area while the athlete is completing the first segment.